loschorts/swellv2/README.md

 	- [`Spot`](./app/models/spot.rb)
 	- [`SpotsController`](./app/controllers/api/spots_controller.rb)

-Spot forecasts are fetched and packaged server-side into an easily digestible object that is return to the client.
+Spot forecasts are fetched and packaged server-side into an easily digestible object that is returned to the client.
 This provides a convenient API hook (`api/spots/:id/forecast`) for client-side code.

 Prior to this implementation, forecast information was fetched client-side directly from the API.
 This had several drawbacks:
 - Info received was not packaged for easy consumption by the application, creating high demand for boilerplate formatting.